abhi18av/nextflow-module-pattern/README.md

 ```

 Notice that
-- we namespaced the parameters for any particular process/workflow using `params.PROCESS_NAME`  hash-map
+- we namespaced the parameters for any particular process/workflow using `params.PROCESS_NAME`
-- we rely on Groovy's `*:` map-spread operator to soft-override for the module level parameters

 And upon execution it prints the value of `foo` from the workflow file.